wenkokke/AutoInAgda/README.md

   - the code was written for use with [version 0.7 of the Agda standard library](http://www.cse.chalmers.se/~nad/software/lib-0.7.tar.gz);

+  - a version for use with [the development version of the standard library] (https://github.com/agda/agda-stdlib) is developed in the `devel` branch;

   - the code is released under an [MIT license](code/LICENSE);

   - the paper is compiled using [lhs2TeX](www.andres-loeh.de/lhs2tex/);